 The right time to plant

 At this stage the costliest mistake you can make is to plant your garden too early.
 One snowstorm or dip in temperature when you're not prepared and all of your garden planning has gone to waste.
 Become familiar with the average last frost date in your area.
 A Google search for "last frost date" + "your city/town" will give you a good indication of when winter is really over and the threat of cold has passed.
 Last frost dates are a rough guide, and the actual last frost date can vary by a week or two, but they can help teach patience to a first-time gardener.
 The average last frost date can also vary according to different sources.
-For example, this last frost date calendar tells me I can safely plant by April 14, while the Farmers Almanac frost date says it is April 20, and the Victory Seeds last frost calendar says it's April 25.
+For example, the Farmers Almanac says the frost date in my area is April 20, and the Victory Seeds last frost calendar says it's April 25.

 Seed starting and planting calendars